 If a spell has targets, they must be legal both when the spell is cast and when it resolves.
-If all targets become illegal at resolution, it is countered (fizzled in game slang).
-Being countered means that it leaves the stack without having its effect.
+If all targets become illegal at resolution, it doesn't resolve (fizzled in game slang).
+That means it leaves the stack without having its effect.

-If you cast Cryptic Command choosing “Return target permanent to its owner’s hand” and “Draw a card”, and that permanent gains protection from blue before your Command resolves, it is countered and you do not get to draw a card.
+If you cast Cryptic Command choosing “Return target permanent to its owner’s hand” and “Draw a card”, and that permanent gains protection from blue before your Command resolves, it doesn't resolve and you do not get to draw a card.

 If you choose “Counter target spell” and “Return target permanent to its owner’s hand”, and the permanent becomes an illegal target, the Command will still resolve due to still having a legal target.
 The target spell will be countered on the Command’s resolution.

 700.2d.
 If an effect allows a particular mode to be chosen more than once and that mode requires a target, the same player or object may be chosen as the target for each of those modes, or different targets may be chosen.

 700.2f.
 Modal spells and abilities may have different targeting requirements for each mode.
 Changing a spell or ability’s target can’t change its mode.